yishn/Cookbook/side-dishes/edamame.md

 ### init

-- In a pot, bring water to a boil
+- In a pot, add `salt` to water and bring it to a boil
 - Blanch `edamame` for 10 minutes
 - Mince `garlic`